-Rebecca White is the Director and Founder of Your Own Place.
-As a qualified secondary school teacher with years of experience working with homeless young people as well as care-leavers and young people leaving custody, Rebecca exemplifies the successful combination of operational, strategic and business experience.
+Rebecca White is the Director and Founder of Your Own Place CIC.
+As a qualified secondary school teacher with years of experience working with young people from all backgrounds as well as commissioners, politicians, business people and leaders, Rebecca exemplifies the successful combination of operational, strategic and business experience.
 What really drives Rebecca is social inequality.
 By the roll of a dice a person’s life chances are dramatically altered.
 Homelessness is just one manifestation of this and until young people have equality of opportunity Rebecca will work tirelessly to champion disadvantaged young people.

 Rebecca volunteers as an Enterprise Adviser with Great Yarmouth College.

 Jessica is our new Employment Project Coordinator and started on 1st November 2018.
 She works restoratively to offer 1-2-1 personalised support to the young people we work with.
 Using the Journeys to Employment (JET) framework, she will devise bespoke support packages with the young person.
 She has previous experience of coordinating student wellbeing in further education to support vulnerable young people with accessing education and employment.
 She is excited to join the team to help prevent youth homelessness and work with young people to feel more confident at overcoming barriers into employment, education or training.

 Introducing Jarrod – TILS Trainer

 Jarrod joined us in July 2017.
 Jarrod delivers group and 1-2-1 TILS.
 He is a deeply passionate and empathic youth worker who brings energy and compassion to Your Own Place.

 Introducing Simone – Volunteer Tenancy Mentoring Worker